 18 October 2024

-Sculpture by the Sea, Bondi officially opens 26th exhibition with Professor Shen Lieyi announced as recipient of prestigious $100,000 Aqualand Sculpture Awards for ‘Tracing’
+Professor Shen Lieyi announced as recipient of prestigious $100,000 Aqualand Sculpture Awards for ‘Tracing’ at Sculpture by the Sea, Bondi's 26th exhibition

-Chinese artist Shen Lieyi has become the first Asian sculptor to receive the prestigious $100,000 Aqualand Sculpture Award, one of Australia’s richest art awards.
+Chinese artist Professor Shen Lieyi has become the first Asian sculptor to receive the prestigious $100,000 Aqualand Sculpture Award, one of Australia’s richest art awards.

-“With the help of art, we can share different ideas and thoughts in public spaces, which I believe is the most fascinating aspect of art.
+“I’ve always tried to integrate Eastern wisdom and thinking into my creations, and the acceptance of my works by Australians and tourists has inspired me.
+With the help of art, we can share different ideas and thoughts in public spaces, which I believe is the most fascinating aspect of art.
 A sculpture is not complete until it is seen by the public.”

 Founding director of Sculpture by the Sea, David Handley said it been a real surprise that no artist from Asia had received its major acquisitive award before, given the Japanese, Chinese and Korean artists who had, in large numbers, made the walk such an international exhibition.